On Type I blowup and $\varepsilon$-regularity criteria of suitable weak solutions to the 3D incompressible MHD equations: Introduction

+In this paper, we aim to derive $\varepsilon$-regularity criteria for \eqref{eq: MHD} in terms of the classical scaled energy quantities $A,E,C$ which arise naturally from the local energy inequality, and then to obtain equivalent $\varepsilon$-regularity criteria formulated in terms of the scaled $L_t^s L_x^q$ norms, via suitable interpolation and embedding arguments.
+As an intermediate step, we establish a characterisation of Type I singularities within the same framework, which is itself of independent interest.
+Consider the quantity

 It is known that for suitable weak solutions to \eqref{eq: NS} in $Q_1$, if $g$ is sufficiently small, then $(0,0)$ is a regular point.
-Motivated by this, we are going to show the following theorem. \begin{theorem} There exists a small positive constant $\varepsilon$, such that if $(u,b,p)$ is a suitable weak solution to \eqref{eq: MHD} in $Q_1$, and
+See, for instance, Seregin \cite{seregin2007Local}.
+Motivated by this, we are going to show the following theorem. \begin{theorem} Suppose $(u,b,p)$ is a suitable weak solution to \eqref{eq: MHD} in $Q_1$.
+If $g(b)<\mathcal{N}<\infty$, and there exists a small positive constant $\varepsilon=\varepsilon(\mathcal{N})$, such that $g(u)<\varepsilon$, then $(0,0)$ is a regular point. \end{theorem} Theorem \ref{thm: smallness} is a natural extension of analogous result on Navier--Stokes equations, and allows flexibility in that the assumptions imposed on the scaled energy quantities of $u$ and $b$ are chosen independently.